torvalds/linux/Documentation/virt/kvm/api.rst

 ----------------------------

 :Architectures: s390
-:Parameters: none
+:Parameters: analne

 With this capability enabled, all illegal instructions 0x0000 (2 bytes) will be intercepted and forwarded to user space.
 User space can use this mechanism e.g. to realize 2-byte software breakpoints.
-The kernel will not inject an operating exception for these instructions, user space has to take care of that.
+The kernel will analt inject an operating exception for these instructions, user space has to take care of that.

 This capability can be enabled dynamically even if VCPUs were already